Herbicide options for weed control in winter wheat

 Over the next month, many of Michigan’s winter wheat acres will be treated with herbicides for weed control.
 While there are several herbicide options available for use in wheat, there are many factors growers should consider prior to deciding when to spray and what products to use.

-While it looks like we are finally moving past the cold temperatures of the 2018 spring, it is important to remember that most herbicides labeled for weed control in winter wheat have specific instructions that state herbicide applications should be made when weeds are actively growing.
+While it looks like we are finally moving past the cold temperatures of this spring, it is important to remember that most herbicides labeled for weed control in winter wheat have specific instructions that state herbicide applications should be made when weeds are actively growing.
 Herbicides should not be applied when the crop is under stress from very cold temperatures, when there are wide fluctuations in day/night temperatures, when a frost has occurred or when temperatures are below freezing prior to, at or immediately following herbicide applications.
 A good rule of thumb is to only apply herbicides to winter wheat when the daily temperature is 50 degrees Fahrenheit or higher.
 Following this rule of thumb helps avoid possible wheat injury from herbicide applications and improves weed control.

 Spring herbicide applications on winter wheat frost-seeded with red clover

 The time-honored tradition of frost-seeding red clover in winter wheat has regained prominence for many Michigan growers.
 However, one of the greatest challenges for growers who are frost-seeding clover in winter wheat is in finding a herbicide that can be applied for weed control without damaging the clover.
-While there are several herbicides that can be applied in the fall that have little impact on frost-seeded clover, the only herbicide that can be applied in the spring without negatively impacting clover is MCPA.
+While there are several herbicides that can be applied in the fall that have little impact on frost-seeded clover, the only broadleaf herbicide that can be applied in the spring without negatively impacting clover is MCPA.

 28% UAN (nitrogen) as a herbicide spray carrier